 First things first, there are tons of free educational content and online courses available on the internet, why would someone choose to pay you?

 Well, the short answer is – your personal brand.
 A strong personal brand can help you stand out among other course creators and build credibility with your audience as an expert and a mentor.

 So, start building your personal brand and let your audience feel that you know what you speak and you can teach them something they don’t know yet.

 2. Focus on Social Media

 Social media platforms such as Facebook, Instagram, LinkedIn, and Twitter are some of the best platforms to build your personal brand and promote your courses.

 On these platforms, you can reach your audience organically or run paid ad campaigns to target users who might be interested in your course.
-These platforms enable you to target users based on interest, age, location, and many more attributes, giving you the access to reach potentially interested students worldwide.
+These platforms enable you to target users based on interest, age, location, and many more attributes, giving you access to reach potentially interested students worldwide.